huguesrichard/Allopipe/README.md

 	7. **FORMAT_{x, y} (list)**: Format of the sample column post AlloPipe processing
 	8. **Sample_{x, y} (str)**: Sample information regarding the position.
 Note that the column name is the one provided in the original VCF
         - In the case of transplantation, Sample_x is the donor and Sample_y is the recipient
-        - In the case of oncogenetics, Sample_x is the tumor and Sample_y is the constitutional DNA

 2. **Sample information**
 	1. **GT_{x, y} (str)**: Predicted genotype of the sample